-- A sphere is symmetrical from all directions.
+- It is symmetrical in all directions.

-- A sphere has no edges or vertices.
+- It has no edges or vertices.

 - Air bubbles take up the shape of a sphere because the sphere's surface area is the least.

-Difference Between Circle and Sphere
+Difference between Circle and Sphere

 A circle and a sphere are two different shapes.
 The important differences between a circle and a sphere are as follows: